pratykjain/Pratyk_code/README.md

+# Hi
-# There are more from where this came from, drop a request on pratyk.jain@gmail.com
+There are more from where this came from, drop a request on pratyk.jain@gmail.com